Leading Innovation with Soft Skills and Motivation

 Soft skills for leadership

-An innovative leader must create an environment where everyone can flourish and give the best of themselves.
+Today, one of a leader’s tasks is to create an environment where everyone can flourish and give the best of themselves.

 Innovation starts with motivation